Pseudonym-Tim/mew-cat-part-framework/README.md

 <img width="500" height="357" alt="preview" src="https://github.com/user-attachments/assets/1511dcbe-8579-4a46-b50e-7ecd4aa0dd45" />

 > **Current support:** This framework currently only applies to **cat body parts and cat textures**.
-Other moddable content such as items is **not supported yet**, but support for additional content types is planned soon.
+Other moddable content such as items is **not supported yet**, but support for additional content types is planned.
 Additionally, at the time of writing, custom `CatHeadPlacements` support has not been added yet, but is coming soon!

 # Making a Custom Cat Part Mod